-- Generally, every business owner's profit and loss report will be split into two main part.
-Here they are.
+- Generally, every business owner's profit and loss report will be split into two main part, revenue and expenses.

 - What is the sales revenue and what are the main two categories in your "exposes" section?

 Of all the financial reports that can be generated from your accounting software, the most used one would be the profit and loss statement – because that’s the one that tells us how much money you are making!
 So it is important to not only understand a profit and loss statement but have it set up correctly so you can get the most information out of it.

 In general, your profit and loss report will be split into two parts:

 A profit and loss report can be over any length of time: a week, a month, a quarter, a year but the purpose is to show the activity of the business during that time.
 It should be prepared and reviewed regularly to see how your business is performing.

 Profit and loss statements can be on an accruals or cash basis, and most accounting systems give you the option to choose.
 This will allow you to analyse your business on either basis, depending on what best suits your business and needs.

 The formula for the profit and loss is quite simple: revenue minus expenses equals the profit of loss.